How to Connect

 Data Source: Replace with the server name of the CP system.

-File Back to the CPWebhooks
+Move the CPWebhooks.exe File Back to the CPWebhooks Folder:

 Navigate to the Downloads folder.